zadli/MTProxy/README.md

-# MTProxy
+# MTProxy by GetPageSpeed

-Simple MT-Proto proxy
+Simple MT-Proto proxy.

+**This is a fork of MTProxy which includes various improvements and fixes that upstream has not merged due to abandonding their repository.
+Most of these fixes aim for stable running of MTProxy in production without surprises.**

 ## Install

-Refer to [blog post](https://www.getpagespeed.com/server-setup/mtproxy) on how to quickly install and run MTProxy on your server.
+Refer to the [blog post](https://www.getpagespeed.com/server-setup/mtproxy) on how to quickly install and run MTProxy on your server, using prebuilt RPM packages and a repository for easy updates.

 ## Building
 Install dependencies, you would need common set of tools for building from source, and development packages for `openssl` and `zlib`.